Amani5576/Spectral_index_analysis/README.md

-Test code with fits file : "Abell 2385" from : https://archive-gw-1.kat.ac.za/public/repository/10.48479/7epd-w356/data/enhanced_products/bucket_contents.html
+Test code with fits file: "Abell 2385" from: https://archive-gw-1.kat.ac.za/public/repository/10.48479/7epd-w356/data/enhanced_products/bucket_contents.html

 ## When you download Abell 2385 Use the following on Jupyter Notebook or IDE such as Spyder:
-### 1. Run "layer_remover.py" to remove some unnecessry layers that give outliers)
+### 1. Run "layer_remover.py" to remove some unnecessary layers that give outliers)
 ### 2. Run "separation_of_cube.py" to split into slices.
-### 3. "amani_Functions.py" is to be directly imported and used in the main.py for further use and shouldnt be run as a lone script.
+### 3. "amani_Functions.py" is to be directly imported and used in the main.py for further use and shouldn't be run as a lone script.

 ### 4. Significant changes made with radioflux.py from https://github.com/mhardcastle/radioflux/radioflux/radioflux.py